C3S/collecting_society_worker/README.md

 This is the numbercruncher we will use for generating fingerprints for whole audio files that artists have uploaded and to match monitored use of music so it can be associated with artists.
-It uses click to run as a command line tool with the commands `checksum` and `fingerprint`:
+It uses click to run as a command line tool with the options like `preview`, `checksum`, or `fingerprint`.

-The project is in an early stage.
 This is the current implementation status:

 * preview
     1. creates a smaller audio preview file